A Brief Guide to the Joe Biden–Anita Hill Controversy

 So far, the 2020 Democratic primary has been fairly positive.
 Biden’s entrance into the race might change that.

-Over the weekend, two of his many competitors commented on the Hill story.
+Shortly after he announced, two of Biden’s many competitors commented on the Hill story.
 Senator Amy Klobuchar said on Meet the Press that Hill’s testimony and the subsequent controversy over how she was treated “motivated me to get involved in politics.”
 She didn’t say much about Biden’s role other than noting that he will have to “continue to address this issue” over the course of the campaign.

 Massachusetts congressman Seth Moulton, a new entrant into the race, was more direct in his criticism of Biden.
 “I think she was treated terribly,” he said of Hill Sunday, according to Politico.
 “Joe Biden is a mentor and a friend of mine; he’s a great American.
 Everybody makes mistakes — I do think that was a mistake, though, and I do think he should apologize.”